Boolarra: Today

 Modernisation of farming and improved transport links have brought changes to many small rural towns, with car travel to the larger commercial centres in the Latrobe Valley increasing.

 Boolarra, no longer a centre, has settled down to become an attractive town with a friendly rural atmosphere.

-Today a large fish farm exports goldfish to the national market.

-Despite being related to carp, little is known about the impact goldfish have on native fish, particularly in regard to competition for food, resources and habitat.
-Few detrimental effects have been recorded, however, this may be due to limited research.
-One impact that has been well recorded is the transmission of disease.

-Goldfish ulcer disease (GUD) is a bacterial disease first isolated from a goldfish farm in Victoria in 1974.
-Since then outbreaks have occurred at warm water fish hatcheries in NSW and Victoria.
-NSW DPI researchers have found that fingerlings of Murray cod, golden perch and silver perch are resistant to GUD.
-However, there has been one recorded outbreak of the disease in a silver perch fish farm in NSW.
-Trout are at high risk of infection.

-Farming is still important, as is Timber, which is harvested from plantation forests in the hills.
+Farming is still important, as is timber, which is harvested from plantation forests in the hills.
 There has been an influx of new residents, retirees and young families from the city.
 The old railway line, closed in 1974, has become an attractive Rail ‑Trail bush walk from Boolarra to Mirboo North.
 The Old Boolarra Pub has been restored.

 Numerous sporting clubs use the recreational facilities of the Memorial Park, a modern school and kindergarten provide educational facilities, and an historical society has converted the Old Boolarra School into a museum to preserve the local heritage.

 Shops and cafes in Boolarra include the Boolarra Community Hotel, Boolarra Store (general store/cafe), post office, and the Boolarra Emporium.

 In 2011, The Boolarra Australian Rules Football team, known as the Demons, won their first Mid-Gippsland premiership since 1997, defeating the Trafalgar Bloods.